What’s The Link Between Sleep And Personality?

 People with a highly conscientious personality reported trouble staying asleep but said this did not affect their daily lives.
 Again, this is understandable as conscientious people are planners, self-disciplined and attentive.

-Openness and agreeableness were somewhat related to insomnia severity but extroversion had no correlation.
+Openness and agreeableness were somewhat related to insomnia severity but extroversion had no correlation in this study.

-So, if you fall into the neurotic or conscientious personality brackets, it’s likely that you are prone to suffering with insomnia more than others.
+So, if you fall into the neurotic or conscientious personality brackets, it’s likely that you are more vulnerable to insomnia than others.
 The research also concluded that understanding how personality affects sleep could be a huge step forward for Cognitive Behavioural Therapy.
 It’s thought that it could help the way therapists approach individuals based on reactions and behaviours usually associated with their personality.

 Read more: What Is Insomnia & Can You Cure It?